beyondmeh/dotfiles/README.md

     * `screenlock` - Blurs and locks the screen with *Barney Fife Protection&trade;* that will make evildoers think twice!
-    * `startup-volume` -  Sets the volume to 50% and plays a startup sound or altogether mutes it depending on if it is too late at night
+    * `greeting` - Sets the volume to an appropriate level given the time and says a greeting altogether mutes it depending on if it is too late at night
 * `xkcd-pass` - [xkcd's "correct horse battery staple"](https://xkcd.com/936/)
   password scheme generator.
 Uses the kernel's CSPRNG, unlike most